3615-computer/.github/profile/README.md

 But with such a cool domain, she had to **make a community** 👥.

-Registrations are open, and members of this instance will get access to exclusive services.
-At the moment, Minecraft servers and a Miniblog services.
+Registrations are ~open~ on approval at the moment, because of the spawm way over the Fediverse.

 ### Can I help?